LostInBrittany/polymer-beers/step-02/README.md

 We are adding a custom `beer-list-item` Polymer element that will be stored in the `elements` folder.

-A Polymer element definition is composed of two parts:
+A Polymer element definition is composed of two parts inside a `dom-model` declaration:

-* A `dom-model` declaration defining the local DOM for the element.
-Inside it you will usually find a `template` where we declare the local DOM of the element and the CSS rules that apply to this local DOM.
+* A  `template` defining the local DOM for the element and the CSS rules that apply to this local DOM.

 * A `Polymer` element registration linking the `dom-model` and it's behavior and making it available to the application.